 The members of the founding Board of Trustees of the Holyoke Community Charter School applied for a charter in December 2000.
 The Massachusetts Board of Education granted HCCS a charter in March 2001.
-Since then, the school has overcome numerous challenges to open its doors.
+In the following years, the school overcame numerous challenges to open its doors in September 2005.